First order rigidity of homeomorphism groups of manifolds: Introduction

 In Theorem~\ref{thm:main}, we emphasize that $M$ and $N$ are not assumed to have any further structure, such as a smooth or piecewise-linear structure.
 We thus generalize Whittaker's result without relying on it, and produce for each manifold a finite, group--theoretic sentence that certifies homeomorphism or non--homeomorphism with the manifold.
 The sentences $\phi_M$ and $\phi_M^{\vol}$ are produced explicitly insofar as is possible, though in practice it would be a rather tedious task to record them.
 We also note that the connectedness hypothesis for $N$ can also be dropped from the theorem, thus justifying the claim in the abstract; see Corollary~\ref{cor:basic-form}, for instance.

-We remark that Theorem~\ref{thm:main} fits within a tradition of results proving first order rigidity of various structures, such as lattices in higher rank~\cite{avni-etal}, function fields~\cite{duret1,duret2,vidaux,Pop02}, rings~\cite{leloup,greenfeld}, finite--by--abelian groups~\cite{oger}, and linear groups~\cite{plotkin}, and into the philosophy of distinguishing between objects that are difficult to access directly via finite syntactic objects.

-Another perspective on Theorem~\ref{thm:main} centers around the following question; a number of other motivating questions are enumerated in Section~\ref{sec:questions}.
+A further motivation for Theorem~\ref{thm:main} that does not arise from philosophical or foundational considerations centers around the following dynamical question; a number of other related questions are enumerated in Section~\ref{sec:questions}.

 \begin{que} Let $M$ be a compact, connected manifold.
-Under what conditions is there a finitely generated (or countable) group $G_M\leq \Homeo(M)$ such that if $N$ is a compact manifold with $\dim M=\dim N$ on which $G_M$ acts faithfully with a dense orbit, then $M\cong N$? \end{que}
+Under what conditions is there a finitely generated (or countable) group $G_M\leq \Homeo(M)$ such that whenever $N$ is a compact manifold with $\dim M=\dim N$ on which $G_M$ acts faithfully with a dense orbit, we have $M\cong N$? \end{que}

 Related results for actions of the full homeomorphism group of $M$ are given by Chen--Mann~\cite{chen-mann}.
 They show that if the identity component of $\Homeo(M)$ acts transitively on a connected manifold or CW--complex $N$, then $N$ is homeomorphic to a cover of a configuration space of points of $M$.
 In our context, we have the following immediate consequence of the downward L\"owenheim--Skolem Theorem: